 Dave Mustaine’s autobiography Mustaine: A Heavy Metal Memoir was released on August 3rd in the US and debuted on the New York Times Bestseller’s List the following week.
-The very day that accomplishment was announced, Mustaine was holding a book signing at Borders Books on Wall Street, and was on hand to talk to him not only about the amazing feat, but what went into the book and why now was the time to release it in the first place.
+The very day that accomplishment was announced, Mustaine was holding a book signing at Borders Books on Wall Street, and I was on hand to talk to him not only about the amazing feat, but what went into the book and why now was the time to release it in the first place.
 In a process Mustaine has likened to “when they melt down silver and all the bad sh*t comes to the surface,” Dave takes a look at his life thus far.
 Having “bottomed out a few times” the book’s inner sleeve subtitles his journey as “the fall and rise of a heavy metal icon” and promises “a story that will inspire, stun, and terrify.”
 Read on to see what Dave had to say about it.

 With so much sordid history and life experiences, how did you manage to narrow down what you covered for your autobiography?